PrajnaAvidya/prompt-shaper/README.md

 {{chapterTitle(chapterIndex="0")}}
 ```

-## Current Bugs/Limitations
-- Nested variables are ignored, define all variables at the top level of templates

 ## Misc
 Comments are marked with double slashes `// this is a comment` and are removed before rendering.